secorolab/FloorPlan-DSL/docs/v2-motivation.md

     ```
   - `__name_____seed__.fpm2.jinja` is used by the variation generator and was rewritten for `v2`. `__seed__` is replaced by the random seed used for the sampling.
 - [ ] Add 3D representations to the JSON-LD generation.
-- [ ] Add options in generation to convert units (e.g. from cm->m or deg->rad).
+- [x] Add options in generation to convert units
+  - [x] rad->deg
+  - [x] m->cm
+- [ ] Modularize the JSON-LD models to maximize their reusability

 ### Validation

 > [!NOTE]
 > **Status: Paused**
 >
-> Only the last two constraints still need to be implemented, but they require the implementation of the semantics for the `not aligned` and `spaced` keywords, and the interpretation of the location wrt to the world frame.
+> Only the two constraints still need to be implemented, but they require the interpretation of the location wrt to the world frame.

 - [x] Verify that right-hand side (RHS) variable assignments match the units of the left-hand side (LHS) (validate type matches).